 Immersion Blender (stick blender) – This is another good tool if you don’t have room (or the need) for a food processor.
 Very handy tool for pureeing soups and sauces and they come with a whip attachment you can use for whipping cream.

-Roasting pan – I confess to preferring All Clad stainless steel.
+Roasting pan – I confess to preferring All Clad stainless steel because they are nice and heavy, which means even heat distribution.
 I have the big size.
-Works great for this sauce, roasting lot of vegetables and big birds at the holidays.
+Works great for this sauce, roasting lot of vegetables and turkey at the holidays.
 There is a smaller size as well.
-Sur La Table also sells a nice one, their own brand, that’s less expensive.

 Subscribe via RSS or